 Mounting and unmounting cloud block storage takes a long time and is sometimes not consistent or reliable.
 That's why the Storidge software leaves the cloud block storage mounted on instances, and creates a shared storage pool/abstraction layer from the mounted block storage.

 Virtual volumes for containers are created from the storage pool.
 The virtual volumes are seen as local Linux block devices which are formatted with the filesystem of choice.
 This enables the Storidge volumes to be quickly and reliably mounted/unmounted on demand, as the scheduler restarts apps on different nodes.
 This abstraction layer shields applications from the limitations of the underlying cloud infrastructure.

+# How does updates for Storidge cluster work?
 Currently rebooting all my cluster instances for patches means tons of downtime.
-How does updates for Storidge work?

 If an update is available, the node is cordoned, services drained to other nodes, update software is downloaded and installed.
 When the software installation is completed, the node is rebooted and automatically rejoins the cluster.